 So what do you need to do to prepare your car for an autocross?
 This is the nice thing – very little.
 Make sure that your brakes are working well and the car is in decent overall shape by doing things like checking the oil and coolant levels.
 Basically, these are the types of things you should be doing routinely even if you are not autocrossing.
 (Yeah, I know, not all of us check these things nearly as often as we should.)
 You also need to make sure that the battery is secure and does not move around easily.
 If it does, go to your local automotive parts store and purchase a battery tie down bracket (approximately $10).
 You also need to clean out the car.
 I am sure we all have friends (or maybe you are guilty of this) who seem to bring their whole life with them in their car.
 It always cracks me up to watch one of my friends get to an event and start unloading his car.
 I look over and see a large pile of stuff on the ground next to his car.
 If you are one of these people, do yourself a favor and keep most of this stuff home.

 One important thing you will need is a driving helmet.
 Fortunately, most clubs have loaner helmets; you should check with them prior to the event to determine if they do or not.
 If you have the ability to borrow a motorcycle or automotive helmet from someone you know, all the better.
 If you decide that you would rather purchase your own, a new motorcycle helmet can be purchased for about $180.
+Take a look at these rated helmets to find one that suits you best.
 While a motorcycle helmet can be used for autocrossing and high performance driving events, it won’t be allowed for competitive wheel-to-wheel racing, which requires the helmet to have an automotive rating.

 White shoe polish will also be helpful.
 Not black, but white.
 I went to my local grocery store and found it there; many other places carry white shoe polish as well.
 Maybe you will be able to borrow someone else’s white shoe polish while at the event.
 You may be wondering what in the world is up with white shoe polish?
 I know it sounds strange, but I will explain this to you soon.